Bedrock-OSS/bedrock-wiki/docs/entities/solid-entities.md

 title: Solid Entities
 category: Tutorials
 tags:
   - recipe
   - intermediate
 mentions:
   - SirLich
   - Joelant05
   - Chikorita-Lover
   - Luthorius
   - MedicalJewel105
   - ThomasOrs
+description: Solid entities are entities that the player can bump into, step on, or otherwise physically interact with without passing through.
 ---

 Solid entities are entities that the player can bump into, step on, or otherwise physically interact with without passing through.
 Entities like this have many uses, such as emulating blocks.